 - New accounts are being opened in your name that you haven't opened.

 - You are turned down for a mortgage, a loan, or even a credit card because of your credit report showing debts you did not take out.

 - You receive a letter from the IRS stating you owe taxes on unreported income.

-Do not share your personal identification numbers (PINs) with other persons, and do not leave this information in written form anywhere.
+- Do not share personal identification numbers (PINs) with others, and do not leave this information in written form anywhere.
 If this information is stored on your computer, be sure and protect the file so it cannot be easily obtained.

 For more detailed information, contact the following organizations:

 The Federal Trade Commission: http://www.ftc.gov/bcp/edu/microsites/idtheft/